-You can ignore this if writing a student paper but it is something you should probably consider if aiming for a journal.
+You can ignore this if writing a student paper but it is something you should consider if aiming for a journal.

 It’s all very well writing a great abstract but if no one reads the abstract in the first place then you are no better off.
 You need your work to be found when people are searching.
-Think about who you want to read it and how they will use search engines (not just pubmed/scopus but google and bing are often used to locate papers).
-Test our some search terms and see what comes up.
+Think about who you want to read it and how they will use search engines (not just pubmed/scopus but google and Bing are often used to locate papers).
+Test some search terms and see what comes up.

 I’m not expert in SEO but what I understand is: